nestjs/docs.nestjs.com/content/techniques/authentication.md

 PassportModule.register({ session: true });
 ```

-You can also pass strategies some parameters in their constructors to configure them.
+You can also pass strategies an options object in their constructors to configure them.
 For the local strategy you can pass e.g.:
 ```typescript
 constructor(private readonly authService: AuthService) {